 Courses are assigned according to the student's Next Step Plan and graduation requirements.
 Students may drop a class with written permission from their Parent and Advisor without penalty at or before midterm.
 If the drop is made after the midterm date, the student will receive a failing grade in the class.
 This policy includes summer school.
-Any changes may affect the graduation date and plans.
-All changes must be considered carefully.
+Any changes may affect the graduation date and plans and must be considered carefully; the student's Next Step Plan will be updated accordingly to ensure on-time graduation.

-STEM class withdrawal may take place in writing by drop date to the STEM Coordinator.
+STEM class withdrawal may take place in writing by drop date to the STEM Coordinator by the deadline provided each quarter/semester.